developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 ## Overview
 Enterprise Browser is a powerful, industrial browser that enables developers to build feature-rich web applications that integrate seamlessly with the capabilities offered by Zebra mobile computers and peripherals.
 At its core, Enterprise Browser is a runtime environment inside which a company's HTML and JacaScript application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.

 The base [EB installation](../setup) includes everything needed to quickly build device apps for **barcode scanning, signature capture, payment processing, printing** and most other enterprise applications.
-Enterprise Browser applications are built with standard web technologies such as **HTML5, CSS3 and JavaScript**, and run and integrate with [virtually any Zebra device](../about#mobile) running Android and Microsoft Windows Mobile/CE.
+Enterprise Browser applications are built with standard web technologies such as **HTML5, CSS3 and JavaScript**, and run and integrate with a long list of [supported Zebra devices](../about#mobile) running Android and Microsoft Windows Mobile/CE.
 All runtime settings and parameters are controlled though a single, human-readable file, the `Config.xml`, which can be mass-deployed using [Zebra StageNow](/stagenow/2-4/gettingstarted/) or a mobile device management (MDM) system.

 Enterprise Browser also can run apps built for PocketBrowser, RhoElements and the RhoMobile Shared Runtime, making it an ideal migration path for developers looking to move legacy applications to newer devices or to update their apps with a modern UI.
 Enterprise Browser can help companies reduce development time and cost, making the transition to next-generation devices and operating systems fast, easy and affordable--particularly for high-volume mobile environments.